-Freshworks Advances its Agentic AI Platform to Uncomplicate Service Software for Companies Big and Small - CRN - India
+Freshworks advances its agentic AI platform to uncomplicate service software for companies big and small - CRN - India

 AI Academy for Partners: Technical enablement and training for partners that can help them win more deals and boost revenue.

-⦁ AI Professional Services: A dedicated Freshworks team offering tailored AI strategy, product rollout, and optimization support for larger enterprises facing more complexity.
+⦁ AI Professional Services: A dedicated Freshworks team offering tailored AI strategy, product rollout, and optimisation support for larger enterprises facing more complexity.

 ⦁ In-product assistance: Prescriptive workflows, videos and guides to help users get up and running.